vincentriemer/io-808/tutorial/tutorial.md

 While the sequencer is playing in `MANUAL PLAY` mode there are two states that the sequence can be in:

-1. A `BASIC RHYTHM` is playing and will move to the next selected pattern (if no different pattern was selected it will loop).
+1. `BASIC RHYTHM` is playing and will move to the next selected pattern (if no different pattern was selected it will loop).
-2. An `INTRO/FILL IN` is playing but when it finishes the pattern the state will switch back to state 1.
+2. `INTRO/FILL IN` is playing but when it finishes the pattern the state will switch back to state 1.

 To select the next `BASIC RHYTHM` to play just click its corresponding step button and it will be played once the current pattern has finished playing.
 Clicking an `INTRO/FILL IN` step button does not schedule it to be played next but selects which pattern will be played when a fill in is triggered.